lofirepo/lofire/index.md

 ## Immutable objects

-Next to mutable objects, data repositories also need to store immutable objects using a content-addressed object store that stores encrypted chunked objects in the repository.
+Next to mutable objects, data repositories also store immutable objects using a content-addressed object store that stores encrypted chunked objects in the repository.
 These objects are referenced from the mutable store.